edggk/gsheet-duration-formatter/README.md

 `FORMATTED_DURATION_SUB(duration1:string, duration2: string) Returns: string`
 - `duration1` - The formatted duration string
 - `duration2` - The formatted duration string
-- `config` - An array specifying which units should be included in the output.
-  Default is `['day', 'hour', 'minute', 'second']`.

 #### Example
 `=FORMATTED_DURATION_SUB("1d 2h 5m 0s", "0d 2h 5m 0s") Returns: "1d 0h 0m 0s"`

-## License

-This project is licensed under the **MIT** License.
-See the LICENSE file for more details.